MichaelSamiotis/Temperature_Conversion/README.md

 Python version: 3.8

-Project Description: This programme asks the user to select to convert a temperature from Celsius to Fahrenheit and vise versa.
+Project Description: This program allows a user to convert an input temperature from Celsius to Fahrenheit and vise versa.

-The programme returns the converted amount.
+The program returns the converted amount in Celsius or Fahrenheit.